pesekt1/cassandra-demo/README.md

 1. docker-compose up -d
 2. Try queries from `demo-queries.sql` in `cqlsh` and compare with MySQL.

+## Seeder

+The `seeder.sh` script waits for Cassandra to be ready and then seeds the database with the schema and sample data from `create-demo-db.sql`.

+## Connect to Cassandra

+### DataGrip:

+- Host: localhost
+- Port: 9042
+- Username: cassandra
+- Password: cassandra

+### cqlsh:

+`docker exec -it cassandradb cqlsh`

+check if the databases exist:
+`DESCRIBE KEYSPACES;`

 ## Educational Notes

 - Cassandra is not optimized for complex aggregations (SUM, COUNT, AVG).